 Costa Rica is an excellent destination to move to from Canada as it has beautiful sceneries and very welcoming people.
-The small yet stunning country is known for its beautiful beaches, its delicious food, and it’s amazing rainforests.
+The small yet stunning country is known for its beautiful beaches, its delicious food, and the amazing rainforest.

 Another important step is to check in with Canadian Revenue Agency to make sure you have paid all your dues and taxes.
 Finding a job beforehand is very useful, but it is not a necessity!
-Costa Rica is less expensive than Canada but it’s not the cheapest country in Latin America.
-The average price of living in Costa Rica is approximately $1800 CAD – $2200 CAD a month.
 Costa Rica offers a public health system that is considered as one of the best health systems in the world, so this is definitely a huge bonus and relieves a lot of health related stress!

 Shipping goods all along the way from Canada to Costa Rica may seem difficult, but it isn’t if you hire a good international moving company!
 Keep the following things in mind when starting your search for an international moving company.

 - Make sure that the mover is registered and has licensed to get the job done.
 Beware of the scams!

 - Make sure they have insurance to cover any damage done to your goods.